Break-Through-Tech/Cyera-1A-ai-tool-discovery-and-risk-classification/Challenge-Project-Overview.md

 ## 🎯 The Challenge
 ### Project Summary
-This project involves developing a system to automatically discover AI tools used within an organization and classify their business purpose and associated risk levels.
-The team will leverage enterprise data, publicly available information on AI tools, and advanced ML techniques, including NLP, embeddings, and LLMs, to generate actionable governance insights.
-The ultimate goal is to combat the growing risks of shadow AI adoption, data leakage, and compliance violations.
+In this project, you will use enterprise SaaS metadata, browser/network activity logs, employee application usage data, and publicly available AI tool datasets along with NLP, embeddings, clustering, classification models, and LLM-based reasoning techniques to build a system that automatically discovers AI tools used across an organization, classifies their business purpose and risk level, and generates governance insights.
+This will help our company address the growing challenge of shadow AI adoption, compliance risk, data leakage exposure, and lack of visibility into enterprise AI usage.

 ### Success Criteria
 Model performance metrics (Accuracy, precision, recall, and F1 score), multi-class classification accuracy, risk-scoring consistency, semantic retrieval relevance for the RAG assistant, and system functionality metrics, including dashboard filtering and trend reporting.